top of page

 Included

-Guides, ground transportation, support vehicle, night one and two lodging (based on double occupancy, single supplement applies $250), meals per itinerary (first night dinner, day 2 and 3 breakfast), all kayaking equipment, instruction and entry fees for the archaeological sites of Knossos and Phaestos and for the Samaria Gorge National Park.
+Guides, ground transportation, support vehicle, night one, two, seven lodging (based on double occupancy, single supplement applies $300, meals per itinerary (1 Dinner, 3 breakfast), all kayaking equipment, instruction and entry fees for the Samaria Gorge National Park.

 Not Included